kevinmcaleer/kevsrobots.com/web/_how_it_works/pots.md

  - Tips
  - pots
  - Potentiometers
+ - How it works
 ---

 `Pots` (`Potentiometers`) are electrical components that are used to **measure** and **adjust** the amount of resistance in a circuit.

 They have three terminals and are commonly used as volume controls and in adjustable circuits.
 The resistance of the potentiometer is adjusted by rotating a shaft or sliding a contact along a track.

 ---